martini-contrib/strict/README.md

 Calling `n.ContentType("application/json", "text/html")` will return `true` if the Content-Type header was set to either `application/json` or `text/html`.
-It will also work if the header also provided the charset, e.g. with `application/json; charset=UTF-8`.
+It will also work if the header includes the charset, e.g. with `application/json;
+charset=UTF-8`.

 #### The `strict.ContentType` handler factory